Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### C2 - CONTAINER

-Containers is were the bulk of the programming happens.
+Containers is where the bulk of the programming happens.
 A container represents something that hosts code or data.
 A container is something that needs to be running in order for the overall software system to work.
 A mobile app, a server-side web application, a client-side web application, a micro service: all examples of containers.

 This is usually a single OS-process, with internal mutation, time, several threads.
 It looks for resources and knows how to string things together inside the container.

 The container *completely* defines *all* its: concurrency, state, communication with outside world and runtime errors of the container.
 This includes sockets, file systems, messages, screens, UI.

-Containers declare which external systems they need, which libraries are needed and its own internal Floyd processes.
+Containers declare which external systems they need; which libraries are needed and its own internal Floyd processes.
 A container's design is usually a one-off and cannot be composed into other containers.

 There are proxy-containers that lets you place things like Amazon S3 or an email server into your system.